Updated on August 17, 2024 by Julie McCool

 Great Falls Park, Great Falls

-Great hiking and picnicking plus an excellent visitor center make Great Falls Park a wonderful family destination. $20 per vehicle or use your National Park Pass, waived on national fee-free days.
+Great hiking and picnicking plus an excellent visitor center make Great Falls Park a wonderful family destination.
+Admission is $20 per vehicle or use your National Park Pass, waived on national fee-free days.
 Best for multi-generational family gatherings and hikers of all ages.

 Alert: The Great Falls Visitor Center is currently closed.